In this article, we'll cover product discovery roles in-depth, along with their activities in each stage.

 Why are user personas important in product discovery?

-So, how do user personas relate to the broader discovery process?
+So, how do user personas relate to the broader product discovery process?

 A common maxim to describe product discovery is that it answers the question “why are we building this product?”